Shivamall/shivamall.github.io/_posts/2019-02-08-chat-app-tutorial.md

-# Tutorial To Build Real Time Chat MObile App  with Firebase and Swift
+# Tutorial To Build Real Time Chat Mobile App  with Firebase and Swift

 ## [Guide to Build Chat App]({% post_url 2019-02-08-chat-app-tutorial %})